Nimbostratos/GoT-Rulers-Visualization/README.md

 Technologies used: Python, Pandas, Matplotlib, Seaborn, Plotly, Altair

+*Interactive plots work when running the notebook locally or on Kaggle

 This project demonstrates skills in data analysis, visualization, and interactive plotting, making it a portfolio-ready showcase.